vpbarb/jcache/README.md

 It's the same in-memory storage but separated on several buckets.
 Distribution by buckets is normal and made by key check sum.
 Number of buckets is defined by `storage_multi_memory_count` option.

 ####Bolt
 This storage has underlying [Bolt](https://github.com/boltdb/bolt) file storage.
 Path to Bolt file is defined by `storage_boltdb_path` option.
-If file doesn't exist it will be created.
+If file doesn't exist it will be created. **Important**: Bolt storage doesn't support list value type.

 ###Authentication
 If you want server supports authentication, just pass path to .htpasswd file with `htpasswd` option.
 If server is running with `htpasswd` option then it requires `AUTH` command with valid credentials after connection is open.
 All other commands will work only after valid authentication.